Get inspired, create amazing DIY wall art on a budget!

 Finding Affordable Photo Frames

-There are a couple different ways to save money when buying a picture and poster frames.
+There are a couple of different ways to save money when buying a picture and poster frames.
 The cheapest route is to shop flea markets and thrift stores.
 Goodwill always has a few old framed paintings.

 If you want new frames you can buy budget frames at Dollar General or any number of dollar stores across the nation.